LawMux/PatftBot/README.md

 A good place to start is by reviewing the [PATFTBOT_Instructions_Demo_Walkthrough.pdf](PATFTBOT_Instructions_Demo_Walkthrough.pdf).

 IMPORTANT: PATFTBOT v1.0 was written under very significant time constraints (May 2019).
 Accordingly, one should expect significant bug fixes and feature updates as it evolves before becoming a streamlined, production-grade tool.

+IMPORANT:  Also note that the license is AGPL since, like PATFT itself, improvements should be publicly available.